kubernetes/perf-tests/fuzzer/README.md

 - `--offset`: Starting index for naming (useful for incremental runs).
 - `--concurrency`: Number of concurrent workers (default: 50).
 - `--kubeconfig`: Path to the kubeconfig file.
 Defaults to `$HOME/.kube/config`.
-- `--out-dir`: If specified, write YAMLs to this directory instead of injecting into a cluster.
+- `--output-dir`: If specified, write YAMLs to this directory instead of injecting into a cluster.

 ## Verification & Metrics